First Aid Kit

 Tongue blades

-Dish towels for bandages or slings
+Dish towels for use as bandages or slings

 Umbrella, rolled magazine, or layered newspaper for use as a splint